bseltz-cohesity/scripts/powershell/archiveNow/README.md

 * -dayOfYear: (optional) day of year for yearly snapshot (1 = Jan 1, -1 = Dec 31)
 * -dayOfMonth: (optional) day of month for monthly snapshot (1 = 1st day of month, -1 = last day of month)
 * -dayOfWeek: (optional) day of Week for weekly snapshot (e.g. Sunday)
+* -firstOfMonth: (optional) only archive on the first dayOfWeek of the month (e.g. first Saturday)
 * -runId: (optional) archive a specific job run ID
 * -keepFor: number of days (from original backup date) to retain the archive
 * -pastSearchDays: (optional) number of days back to seach for snapshots to archive (default is 31)